OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Regularization

 Due to lack of space in the main text, we include the regularization loss terms as part of the supplementary.

 During generation, we apply regularization on the latent vectors and on the mask image.
 The former serves to bound the range of the values to be close to the axis center and to be closely grouped.

 The regularization on the mask serves to direct the model to utilize the mask efficiently, with a balanced and decisive representation of background and foreground.
-For mask batch $\mI_m \in [0,1]^{N,H,W}$, with $N$ as the batch size and $H,W$ the height and width of the mask.
+For mask $I_m \in [0,1]^{H,W}$, with $H,W$ the height and width of the mask.
 The first regularization term balances the mask value around the value of half.

 The second regularization term aims to make the masks more decisive.
-It is better described when the mask is between [-1,1] so we define $I'_m= 2\cdot I_m -1$.
+It is better described when the mask is between [-1,1], so we define $I'_m= 2\cdot I_m -1$.
 In the ideal case, all pixels are either 1 or -1 (either background of foreground), therefore, if we assume a balanced distribution, for each mask the average value of $\max(0,I'_m)$ is 0.5 and of $\min(0,I'_m)$ it's -0.5, since half of the pixels are zeroed in each term.
 This is the decisiveness regularization.

 Together, the mask regularization loss is: